 Gone are the days of a cooked breakfast, cake after skiing, and a 3-course evening meal with wine.
-Times are changing regarding catering in the luxury ski industry… and these days there is so much more to enjoy.
+Times are changing regarding catering in the luxury ski industry… and these days luxury catered chalets offer so much more to enjoy.
 The bar is being raised on gourmet ski food in catered ski chalets, and chalet owners and operators are competing to be top.
 Ready to whet your appetite for a luxury catered ski chalet holiday?
 Read on…

 Previously, when it came to catering options on your ski holiday, you had a choice of catered or self-catered and that was about it.
 Whilst these options still exist, so do many others.
 Our collection of luxury chalets across Europe are now offered on a fully staffed basis, offering you complete flexibility on what food you want to eat.
-A chalet chef is included who will cook you exactly what you want.
+A chalet chef is included and will cook you exactly what you want.
 If you want to eat caviar and prime fillet steak then you can.
-Equally, if you fancy a well-cooked lasagne one night, all you have to do is ask and we’ll look after all the finer details of your skiing holiday.
-It’s that easy to organise catered ski accommodation, most importantly, that means more time to relax after a day’s skiing and you just pay for the food and drink that you consume at the end of your stay.
+Equally, if you fancy a well-cooked lasagne one night, your wishes will be granted.
+All you need to do is keep close communication with the chalet concierge service and your gourmet desires will be arranged for you, and you just pay for the food and drink that you consume at the end of your stay.
 A number of luxury chalets in Verbier are run like this including the amazing Chalet Makini.